mfaani/mfaani/content/posts/how-to-cherry-pick-a-library-fix.md

 ---

 I've done this so many times, but every time I do it with hesitance.
-It's usually because I'm not certain I'm finding the right thing or if I'm applying it the right way.
+It's usually because I'm not certain I'm finding the right commit or if I'm applying it the right way.

-## How to cherry-pick a library fix?
+These steps explain the process and how to validate that you're doing thins the right way.

 1. Find out the library version that your release is using.
 2. Check out that version of your library.
 3. Create a new branch off that version.
 4. Find the SHA of the commits you want to cherry pick.
-5. Cherry pick them in.
+5. Cherry pick them in and validate you've cherr-picked correctly.
 6. Make a new release/tag.
 7. Go back to your main app.
 Check out the release branch again.
 Create a new release version
 8. Update your `Podfile` (or whatever it is that you're using) to pull the updated version.